-Gaza invasion: It's been done before, but this is different
+Gaza invasion: it's been done before, but this is different

-SDEROT, Israel (Reuters) - Big armored bulldozers with blades tall enough to plow through houses and carve a path for tanks and infantry were lined up on Israel’s border with Gaza on Monday, ready to invade if given the order.
+SDEROT, Israel, Nov 19 (Reuters) - Big armoured bulldozers with blades tall enough to plough through houses and carve a path for tanks and infantry were lined up on Israel’s border with Gaza on Monday, ready to invade if given the order.

 Everyone is waiting to find out if it will be truce or war.
 Mediator Egypt says a deal to end the fighting could be close.
 Israel says it is prepared to move troops into Gaza but prefers a diplomatic solution.